nusenu/ansible-relayor/README.md

     - The number of actually deployed tor instances also depends on the amount of ORPorts in `tor_ports` and the amount of public IPv4 addresses on the server.
     - If `tor_instance_limit` is larger than `tor_ports` * public IPv4 addresses, the actual deployed instance count remains below the limit.
     - default: 2

+* `tor_cpu_affinity` boolean
+    - This var allows you to enable CPU affinity on Debian/Ubuntu, it is ignored on BSD.
+    - Requirement to use this feature: The server must have at least as many CPU cores/threads as it runs tor instances.
+    - When enabled and if enough CPU threads are available each tor instance is bound to a distinct CPU core/thread.
+    - When enabled and not enough CPU threads are available relayor aborts and you have to add more CPU cores, disable `tor_cpu_affinity` or reduce `tor_instance_limit`.
+    - When false, we ensure CPU affinity is disabled in the config file relayor manages: `/etc/systemd/system/tor@.../relayor-cpu-affinity.conf`
+    - Every CPU affinity change triggers a systemd daemon-reload and tor restart.
+    - default: false (might change in future relayor releases)

 * `tor_offline_masterkey_dir` folderpath
     - default: ~/.tor/offlinemasterkeys